-Life in lock down continues, as does the move to our new house, all of which is putting a damper on my man-cave activities.
+Life in lockdown continues, as does the move to our new house, which is putting a damper on my man-cave activities.

 I have a lot of bottles.
 Counting Vellejo, Mig, Ammo and Citadel paints and pigments, thinners, flow improvers and cleaners I have in excess of 100+ bottles that need to be stored somewhere but I’ve never found a paint rack that works for me.

-Most recently, I tried an old storage tray that I mounted vertically.
+Most recently, I tried an old printer’s letter storage tray that I mounted vertically.
 I liked the look but the compartments weren’t the right size or shape.

-So with a little time on my hands, I had a go at making my own.
+So with a bit of time on my hands, I had a go at making my own.

-All I needed was a number of shelves, but long enough to hold the paints.
-And each shelf needed to be tall enough to hold the Vellejo / Migg paint bottles and wide enough to hold Citadel bottles.
+All I needed was a number of shelves, but long enough to hold all the paints.
+And each shelf needed to be tall enough to hold the Vellejo / Mig / Ammo paint bottles and wide enough to hold Citadel bottles.

 I cut up a piece of spare plywood and attached a frame around the four sides so it would stand up and then fitted two shelves into this.

-With that done, I then spray painted it and then sanded it down to give an aged look that I liked.
+With that done, I then spray-painted it and then sanded it down to give it an aged look that I liked.

-This now sits at the rear of my of my workbench and holds all my most frequently used paints, seen above..
+This now sits at the rear of my workbench and holds all my most frequently used paints, seen above..
 The larger bottles sit behind this for access when occasionally needed.

 It works well and keeps my paints tidy.

 (For organisation I reached out to the MRE community and asked for suggestions.
-The most common suggestion is to sort paints them by type and colour which I’ll be doing shortly using a colour-wheel to guide the colour grouping).
+The most common suggestion was to sort paints by type and colour which I’ll be doing shortly using a colour wheel to guide the colour grouping).

 It’s not perfect but it’s a lot better than what I’ve had before and will serve for now until I can complete the house move and get my workbench set up exactly how I want.

 How do you store your paints and glues?
-I’d love to read your suggestions in a comment below.
+I’d love to hear your suggestions in a comment below.